Alone-Y154/Tindog-/README.md

 ##Tindog

-It's was built using HTML5 & CSS3
+It was built using HTML5 & CSS3

 Frameworks used Bootstrap4

-Website was user-froendly and Responsive
+Website was user-friendly and Responsive